 The UH Concussion Management Program is a neuropsychologist-led, multidisciplinary, collaborative effort that provides comprehensive concussion care in order to safely return both sports and non-sports patient populations back to sports, school and work.
-UH Sports Medicine covers a large population of athletes in Northeast Ohio at all levels of athleticism including numerous youth leagues, 47 high schools and seven colleges/universities.
-We are also affiliated with several professional organizations including the Cleveland Browns (National Football League).
-In 2014, UH became one of only two Level I trauma centers in the Cleveland area, providing opportunities to work with patients who have sustained a wide range of neurological injuries of varying severity, including head trauma.
+UH Sports Medicine covers a large population of athletes in Northeast Ohio at all levels of athleticism, including several youth leagues, 50 high schools and seven colleges/universities.
+We are also affiliated with area professional organizations including the Cleveland Browns (National Football League) and Cleveland Monsters (American Hockey League).
+In 2015, UH became a Level I Trauma Center serving Cleveland and a seven-county region through the Northern Ohio Trauma System, providing opportunities to work with patients who have sustained a wide range of neurological injuries of varying severity, including head trauma.
 Neuropsychological evaluation is an integral part of the concussion management process, with referrals coming at all phases of recovery depending on patient needs and concussion protocols.

 Neuropsychological fellows will gain invaluable experience with multidisciplinary concussion management teams, concussion at all levels of sport, diverse populations and multiple contexts of injury.
 Our neuropsychology faculty are nationally recognized experts in the field of sports neuropsychology and have been active in establishing sports concussion legislation in Ohio as well as providing education regionally and nationally on concussion-related topics.
-Opportunities for concussion research are also be available for fellows, with our neuropsychology faculty currently acting as PI on multiple research investigations on concussion-related topics such as evaluating the use of subthreshold exercise in post-concussion syndrome; evaluating the effectiveness of youth concussion testing; evaluating new and leading-edge technologies for the diagnosis and management of concussion; and more.
+Opportunities for concussion research are also be available for fellows, with our neuropsychology faculty currently acting as PI on multiple research investigations on concussion-related topics such as evaluating the use of sophisticated interventions for the management of concussion symptoms at all phases of recovery, evaluating the effectiveness of youth concussion testing, evaluating new, cutting-edge methods and technologies for the diagnosis and management of concussion, and more.
 For further information, visit the UH Concussion Management Program website.